No products in the basket.

 - Do not use large logs – very fat kindling is preferable once the oven is ready (5-6 cm diameter)

-- WARNING: Do not use any form of accelerants such as petrol, kerosene or parraffin as it is extremely dangerous.
+- WARNING: Do not use any form of accelerants such as petrol, kerosene or paraffin as it is extremely dangerous.

 - Build a small tower of fine kindling in the centre of your oven.
-Place some fine dry grass or leaves in to help get the fire going, but do not use paper if you can help it.
+Use an organic firelighter or some fine dry grass or leaves in to help get the fire going, but do not use paper if you can help it.

 - Light it.
 The kindling should begin to set alight from the flames. (blow if required)